-- Students should always be alert and aware of the people around them. - Students should educate themselves concerning prevention tactics. - Students should be aware of locations and situations which would make them vulnerable to crime, such as alleys and dark parking lots.
+- · Students should always be alert and aware of the people around them. - · Students should educate themselves concerning prevention tactics. - Students should be aware of locations and situations If a Crime Occurs Report It which would make them vulnerable to crime, such as alleys and dark parking lots.